Eadwyn-World/website/pages/book.md

 - **Participatory Governance**: Collaborative decision-making rooted in equity.

 This hopeful, evolving vision offers no final answers but a path forward—where resilience, collaboration, and stewardship guide humanity through an uncertain future.

----

-*This summary condenses the essence of the world-building, Eadwyn’s arc, and the book’s philosophical core.
-For a deeper dive, specific sections or themes can be expanded upon request!*